-What is the Monetary Limit of Small Claims Court?
+What is the Maximum Amount You Can Claim in Small Claims Court?

 Understanding the Maximum Claim Allowable Within Small Claims Court